Skip navigation

 I have been admitted to the Hopkins-Nanjing Center.
 Can I defer my enrollment?

 Deferral requests will be reviewed on a case-by-case basis.
 Applicants must indicate how they intend to maintain their Chinese proficiency over the coming year.
-Please note awarded scholarships do not carry over to the following year.
+Any financial aid that was awarded will also be deferred.
 If a deferral is granted, applicants must submit a non-refundable matriculation and deferral fee.
+Deferred candidates cannot be reconsidered for financial aid between the granting of their deferral and enrollment.
 Admitted students whose future plans remain uncertain, or those with insufficient funds, are advised to decline the offer of admission and reapply at a later date when circumstances may be more certain or stable.

 Do I need to take the Graduate Record Examination (GRE)?